Category Archive: .htaccess

 Posts about Apache and .htaccess

 In general, chat scripts are huge targets for malicious activity.
 My chat plugin, Simple Ajax Chat is no exception, and includes strong security measures to protect against attack.
+Aimed at the free version of SAC, this quick tutorial shows a simple Apache/.htaccess technique to further strengthen plugin security.

 Working with .htaccess for stuff like file uploads, it’s frequently necessary to convert between kilobytes and megabytes.